axelarnetwork/axelarjs-sdk/README.md

 ## API Usage Details

-The getDepositAddress method takes the following parameters:
+The `getDepositAddress` method takes the following parameters:

-1. requestPayload: a complex struct of type `AssetTransferObject`
+1. `requestPayload`: a complex struct of type `AssetTransferObject`
-2. optional parameter on whether you want error alerts to show on the UI or not
+2. optional parameter on whether to show error alerts in the UI

 Sample parameters:
 ```tsx